Spectral line shape

-Spectral line shape describes the form of a feature, observed in spectroscopy, corresponding to an energy change in an atom, molecule or ion.
-This shape is also referred to as the spectral line profile.
+Spectral line shape or spectral line profile describes the form of an electromagnetic spectrum in the vicinity of a spectral line – a region of stronger or weaker intensity in the spectrum.
 Ideal line shapes include Lorentzian, Gaussian and Voigt functions, whose parameters are the line position, maximum height and half-width.
 Actual line shapes are determined principally by Doppler, collision and proximity broadening.
 For each system the half-width of the shape function varies with temperature, pressure (or concentration) and phase.
 A knowledge of shape function is needed for spectroscopic curve fitting and deconvolution.

 Origins

-An atomic transition is associated with a specific amount of energy, E. However, when this energy is measured by means of some spectroscopic technique, the line is not infinitely sharp, but has a particular shape.
+A spectral line can result from an electron transition in an atom, molecule or ion, which is associated with a specific amount of energy, E. When this energy is measured by means of some spectroscopic technique, the line is not infinitely sharp, but has a particular shape.
 Numerous factors can contribute to the broadening of spectral lines.
 Broadening can only be mitigated by the use of specialized techniques, such as Lamb dip spectroscopy.
 The principal sources of broadening are: